fugu-chop/launch_school/rb100_programming_backend_prep/introduction_to_programming_with_ruby/notes/5_loops_and_iterators.md

 names = ['Bob', 'Joe', 'Steve']

 names.each { |name| puts name }
-Bob
+# Bob
-Joe
+# Joe
-Steve
+# Steve
 # => ['Bob', 'Joe', 'Steve']
 ```
 We have called the `each` method using the dot operator (`.`) on our array.
 The `each` method is functionally equivalent to using `loop` and represents a simpler way of accomplishing the same task.

-What this method does is loop through each element in our array, in order, starting from 'Bob'.
+What this method does is loop through each element in our array, in order, starting from `'Bob'`.
 Then it begins executing the code within the block.
 The block's starting and ending points are defined by the curly braces `{ }`.

 Each time we iterate over the array, we need to assign the value of the element to a variable.
 In this example we have named the variable `name` and placed it in between two pipes (`|name|`).
 After that, we write the logic that we want to use to operate on the variable, which represents the current array element.
 Here, the *original array* is returned after the `puts` statements.